agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 See the [FASTQC Documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) and [video tutorial](http://www.youtube.com/watch?v=bz93ReOv87Y).

-Here is an example of the **Per base sequence quality**:
+Here is an example of the **Per base sequence quality** from another data set:

 ![FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/per_base_quality.png)

-For each position a BoxWhisker type plot is drawn.
+For each sequenced nucleotide (start of read to end of read) a BoxWhisker type plot is drawn.
 The elements of the plot are as follows:

 * The central red line is the median value
 * The yellow box represents the inter-quartile range (25-75%)